neutron-org/neutron-dao/contracts/tokenomics/reserve/README.md

 ## Reserve Contract

-The Reserve Contract keeps the funds that have already been vested, but haven't been sent to the Distribution contract yet.
-Is is used by the neutron DAO for one-off payouts.
+**The Reserve** contract keeps funds vested from treasury for one-off payments

 ### Methods: